RAMP-DEFI/Open-Grants-Program/applications/RAMPDEFI.md

 Live rStake system:
 https://app.rampdefi.com/#/stake

+### Current rStake for IOST and Tomochain
 ![](https://rampdefi.com/assets/app_dashboard_front.png)
 ![](https://rampdefi.com/assets/app_dashboard.png)
 ![](https://rampdefi.com/assets/app_dashboard_stake.png)

-* API specifications of the core functionality [TBA]
-* An overview of the technology stack to be used: Moonbeam EVM, AWS, Chainlink [To be added]
-* Documentation of core components, protocols, architecture etc. to be deployed
+## rStake

-rStake is an aggregator of staking nodes on the participating native blockchains, to earn staking rewards.
+rStake allows for active rewards staking through nodes on the participating native blockchains, to simultaneously earn staking rewards while enabling collateralization for unlocking of additional liquid capital.

--Staking/Unstaking of DOT
--wDOT
+Users would be able to Stake their DOT to strengthen the Polkadot eco-system and earn staking rewards.

+## rCollateralization and rMint

-RAMP DEFI uses a “Collateralization Ratio” system to ensure that the rMinted DOTUSD/rUSD is always fully collateralized.
+RAMP DEFI uses a “Collateralization Ratio” system to ensure that the rMinted DOTUSD/rDollar is always fully collateralized.

 The “Minimum Collateralization Ratio (MCR)” for staked digital assets on each blockchain starts at a default 300%.
-This means that $300 worth of Token X can at most, mint $100 worth of DOTUSD/rUSD.
-The user may choose to issue at a higher Collateralization Ratio if a larger buffer is preferred (e.g. 600% collateralization: stake $300 of Token X to issue $50 of rUSD).
+This means that $300 worth of Token X can at most, mint $100 worth of DOTUSD/rDollar.
+The user may choose to issue at a higher Collateralization Ratio if a larger buffer is preferred (e.g. 600% collateralization: stake $300 of Token X to issue $50 of rDollar).

 ![](https://rampdefi.com/assets/Collateral.png)